What projects require a zoning certificate?

 Businesses moving into or relocating within Bainbridge Township need to apply for a commercial use zoning certificate.
 It is in the permitting process that it is determined that the proposed use is permitted at a given location and the new business is registered with the township with the contact information of the business owner.

-Do I need a zoning certificate to move or put up a sign?
+Do I need a zoning certificate to move or erect a sign?

 Ground, wall, marquee, and window signs require zoning certificates.
 When an old sign is moved to a new location on the property or structure a zoning certificate is required.
 Changing the text of a changeable copy sign does not require a zoning certificate.